 Property Designation General needs

 Property Type Purpose built block of flats

 No of Floors 3

 No of Flats (if applicable) 6

 Ground floor area (m2) 200

 Total area of all floors 600

 Building Description The premises is a purpose built three storey block of flats.
 It is thought that the premises was originally constructed in the late 1950s.
-There is one entry/exit door.
+There are two entry/exit doors.
 There are no passenger lifts present.
 There is no ancillary usage (the premises is all residential).

 Building Construction The ground floor is ground bearing concrete.
 The floor construction between levels is a form of concrete construction.
 There is one internal stairway is of concrete construction.
 There is a flat roof structure.
 From visual observation only from the ground floor level, the exposed surface of external walls gives the appearance of masonry construction with balconies to the rear elevation.
 Note - this is not the FRAEW as required by the Fire Safety Act 2021.

 Extent of common areas Hallway, stairway, first floor and second floor landings.

-Areas of the building to which access was not available The ground floor electrical distribution cupboard.
+Areas of the building to which access was not available None.